Light in painting: Symbology

 The Light of the World (1900-1904), by William Holman Hunt, St Paul's Cathedral, London.
 Christ knocks on a door representing the human soul and carries a lantern in allusion to his phrase "I am the light of the world, he who follows me shall not walk in darkness, for he shall have the light of life" (John 8:12).

-Light has had on numerous occasions throughout the history of painting an aesthetic component, which identifies light with beauty, as well as a symbolic meaning, especially related to religion, but also with knowledge, good, happiness and life, or in general the spiritual and immaterial.
-Sometimes the light of the Sun has been equated with inspiration and imagination, and that of the Moon with rational thought.
-In contrast, shadows and darkness represent evil, death, ignorance, immorality, misfortune or secrecy.
-Thus, many religions and philosophies throughout history have been based on the dichotomy between light and darkness, such as Ahura Mazda and Ahriman, yin and yang, angels and demons, spirit and matter, and so on.
-In general, light has been associated with the immaterial and spiritual, probably because of its ethereal and weightless aspect, and that association has often been extended to other concepts related to light, such as color, shadow, radiance, evanescence, etc.
+Throughout the history of painting, light has frequently carried an aesthetic dimension—identifying luminosity with beauty—as well as a symbolic one.
+It has been associated with religion, knowledge, virtue, happiness, life, and, more broadly, with the spiritual and immaterial.
+Conversely, shadows and darkness have evoked evil, death, ignorance, immorality, misfortune, or secrecy.
+Many religions and philosophical traditions have been structured around this duality of light and darkness—Ahura Mazda and Ahriman, yin and yang, angels and demons, spirit and matter, among others.
+The immaterial and ethereal nature of light likely contributed to its spiritual connotations, which extended metaphorically to related phenomena such as color, shadow, radiance, and evanescence.